JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 node.override['audit']['chef_node_attribute_enabled'] = true
 ```

-... and then use it in your profile:
+Then use it in your profile:

 ```ruby
 chef_node = attribute('chef_node', description: 'Chef Node')